travis-ci/docs-travis-ci-com/user/build-config-imports.md

 merged into the `two.yml` file (again, items in the result of the previous merge win over what’s in this one, as the `deep_merge` mode is specified here).

-The reasoning behind this is that in many cases when you import something to your `.travis.yml` file, you want to be able to overwrite or customize that imported configuration with config in your `.travis.yml` file.
+The reasoning behind this is that, in many cases, when you import something to your `.travis.yml` file, you want to be able to overwrite or customize that imported configuration with config in your `.travis.yml` file.